NuGet/docs.microsoft.com-nuget/docs/Schema/msbuild-targets.md

 ## restore target

-As part of the move to MSBuild, package restore becomes an MSBuild target, that is, `MSBuild /t:restore`, `nuget restore` and `dotnet restore` use this target to restore packages in .NET Core projects.
+`MSBuild /t:restore` (which `nuget restore` and `dotnet restore` use with .NET Core projects), restores packages referenced in the project file as follows:

-The restore target works as follows:

 1. Read all project to project references
 1. Read the project properties to find the intermediate folder and target frameworks